 Lightning is always occurring somewhere on Earth with an average of 46 flashes every second (Cecil et al., 2012).
-Every flash has enormous quantities of energy and can extend over tens of kilometres which allows the dissociation of nitrogen (N_2) and oxygen (O_2) molecules in the air.
-The dissociation products combine to form reactive nitric oxide (NO) which quickly oxidises to NO_2 , and an equilibrium between NO and NO_2 is reached, and together they are known as NO_x .
-Air is predominantly detrained in the upper anvil levels of the thunderstorm thereby providing the principal natural source of these ozone precursors to the middle and upper troposphere (Grewe, 2007).
-In total, lightning is estimated to contribute approximately 10 % of the global NO_x source (Schumann and Huntrieser, 2007).
+Every flash has enormous quantities of energy and can extend over tens of km which allows for the dissociation of nitrogen (N_2) and oxygen (O_2) molecules in the air.
+The dissociation products combine to form reactive nitric oxide (NO) which quickly oxidises to NO2, and an equilibrium between NO and NO2 is reached, together they are known as NO_x.
+Air is predominantly detrained in the upper anvil levels of a thunderstorm thereby providing the principal natural source of these ozone precursors to the middle and upper troposphere (Grewe, 2007).
+In total, lightning is estimated to contribute approximately 10% of the global NO_x source (Schumann and Huntrieser, 2007).
 Lightning has a large spatial variability as well as a seasonal cycle and interannual variability.
-As an important but highly-variable source of NO_x driven by meteorological processes, both chemistry transport models and coupled chemistry-climate models require parametrisations of lightning.
+As an important but highly variable source of NOx driven by meteorological processes, both chemistry transport models and coupled chemistry-climate models require parametrisations of lightning.